joeyb908/100-days-of-code/day17/readme.md

 The goal was to create a simple true/false quiz game while using the OOP paradigm.
+The program should:
+ - loop through
+ - keep track of your score
+ - randomize the question for each new occurence
+ - use OOP paradigm as much as possible
+ - print score at the end after stopping

 THINGS I DID GREAT:
   - Get the program running to specifications